-Well – as mentioned earlier, you’re already in a flood zone.
-It’s just a matter of you being in a ‘preferred’ zone (X) or a ‘standard’ zone (AE, etc)
+As mentioned earlier, you’re already in a flood zone.
+It’s just a matter of you being in a ‘preferred’ zone (X) or a ‘standard’ zone (AE, etc.)

 These are just the basic questions to consider when making the decision of whether or not to purchase this insurance plan.

 Who offers flood insurance?

 Traditionally, flood insurance is offered through the National Flood Insurance Program via many standard insurance carriers, but there are some private markets available that may be an option as well, particularly if you live in a standard flood zone.

 Keep in mind that flood insurance has a 30-day waiting period unless you are purchasing a new home and the mortgage company is requiring you to carry flood insurance at closing.
 You can’t wait until the next big storm is on the horizon to add it – you have to put the 30 days in first.

 Cost varies.
 If you’re in a preferred zone, you can get a basic plan for as little as $150-$200 depending on whether or not you have a basement.
 But again, it depends on how much coverage you want or need and what zone you’re in.

 In summary, if you live in Indiana and Ohio we recommend that you buy flood insurance.
 And even if you live in a preferred flood zone it’s a great thing to consider.
 Hopefully you will never be put in the position where it is needed, but if you are then we want to make sure you have what you need to restore what you have.